Last Updated on January 29, 2024

 Not sure you can see the best of Paris in only a couple of days?
 Don’t fret: I am here to help you maximize your time in Paris!
 Whether you spend as short as a day (yes, there is such a thing as a Paris in a day tour) or as long as a month, you can see all the famous sights of one of the most popular and romantic cities on the globe.
+Read on for the must see attractions in Paris, and the perfect 1-day Paris itinerary.

-In this article, I am sharing the perfect Paris itinerary for female travelers.
 This itinerary will help you visit the major attractions in Paris without feeling overwhelmed.
 If you’re going to stay in Paris a little longer, don’t rush around the city – take your time and see Paris off the beaten path, too.

 To make this Paris itinerary extra special, I’ve tailored it to suit the taste and finesses of any woman who wants to savor the finest of Paris.
 I recommend getting the Paris Pass when you arrive – this pass will give you access to over 60 popular landmark attractions in Paris, river cruise and even a public transport card, and buying the pass is much cheaper than paying for each attraction individually.
+You can choose if you’d like to buy the pass for 2 days, 4 days or 6 days.

 So, let’s jump right into it!